American Airlines Group Inc. research snapshot

 Fundamental monitor

-Position sizing should reflect that AAL has more leverage and thinner trailing earnings than Delta or United, even when commercial metrics improve.
+Position sizing should reflect that AAL has more leverage and thinner margins than Delta or United, even when commercial metrics improve.

 Investment research summary